spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - FMM to assign FMC in main event issue.
 - FMC to attach their regional event tracking label to the event issue.
 - FMM and FMC to follow the [Process for Issues Moving from Plan to WIP](/handbook/marketing/field-marketing/#process-for-issues-moving-from-plan-to-wip).
-- FMC to add all copy deadlines or link the write copy issue to main event issue under the `Copy Deadline` section.
+- FMC to create a [Write Copy Issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) and fill in the requested copy due dates for each asset the FMM has requested in the FMC checklist, and then attach the issue to the epic.
-- FMM to update Copy Document file with copy and keep the Copy Document linked in the epic.
-Sample Copy Templates in the [Event Support Folder](https://drive.google.com/drive/folders/1S-4PVueBj7FPAE9fB-IKz_Bbuz17rPtH).
+- FMM to update the Copy Document file the FMC created for them (linked in the epic) with copy for each asset.
+Previous Copy Documents for reference are available in the [Event Support Folder](https://drive.google.com/drive/folders/1S-4PVueBj7FPAE9fB-IKz_Bbuz17rPtH).
-- Once FMM completes copy, they will update the [FM copy issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) that copy has been completed and ping the FMC.
+- Once the FMM completes copy, they will ping the FMC in the [Write Copy Issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) to notify them which asset copy has been completed.
-- One (1) business day before copy is due, FMC to ping FMM in [FM copy issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) with copy reminder.
+- If copy has not been completed for an asset yet, (1) business day before copy is due, the FMC will ping the FMM in [Write Copy Issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) with a copy due reminder.
 - FMC will make sure copy has been provided or continue to remind the FMM, if needed.

 # Lead List Deadline Process